Why Is My Magnolia Not Flowering?

-The main value of magnolia trees is the amazing flowers.
-However, quite often there is a problem with the lack of blooming, and that is what this article is about.
+The primary value of magnolia trees is the fantastic flowers.
+However, quite often, there is a problem with the lack of blooming, which is what this article is about.

 Too cold climate

-Climate plays an important role in the life of all plants.
+Climate plays a vital role in the life of all plants.
 If we talk about magnolia, it is not as frost-resistant as, for example, conifers.

 In general, magnolias can be grown in 6 to 9 zones.
-But there are different types of magnolia that are differently related to the cold climate.
+However, different types of magnolia are differently related to the cold climate.

 How to fix

-Before buying a magnolia, do your research to see if it can bloom in your climate.
+Before buying a magnolia, research to see if it can bloom in your climate.
 Choose only a variety that can produce blooms.

 Protect the magnolia from winter draughts and mulch the root zone to prevent the roots from freezing hard.